propelorm/propelorm.github.com/documentation/behaviors/validate.markdown

 The behavior adds the following properties to your ActiveRecord:

-*   `alreadyInValidation`:  this *protected* property is a flag to prevent endless validation loop, if this object is referenced by another object on which we're performing a validation.
+*   `alreadyInValidation`:  this *protected* property is a flag to prevent an endless validation loop in case this object is referenced by another we're already performing a validation on.
 *   `validationFailures`:   this *protected* property contains the ConstraintViolationList object.

 The behavior adds the following methods to your ActiveRecord:

 *   `validate`:  this *public* method validates the object and all objects related to it.
-*   `getValidationFailures`:  this *public* method gets the ConstraintViolationList object, that contains all ConstraintViolation objects resulted from last call to `validate()` method.
+*   `getValidationFailures`:  this *public* method gets the ConstraintViolationList object, which contains all ConstraintViolation objects resulted from the last call to `validate()` method.
 *   `loadValidatorMetadata`:  this *public static* method contains all the Constraint objects.